Up to 60% cheaper than the highstreet

 At Factory Direct Flooring, we offer an extensive range of laminate wood flooring in a wide variety of styles and finishes to suit every unique home.
 Our range of flooring is manufactured from many of the industry’s leading brands, so it’s guaranteed to last in even the messiest homes.
 Browse our collection of cheap laminate flooring below or read on for more information.

 Get instant Personalised Pricing for your room

 - We'll give you an instant price for the flooring you need in your home.

 Flooring you can Trust

-Very quick service will be ordering flooring when ready 2 weeks ago
+Very quick at sending samples, will definitely be ordering.
+3 weeks ago

 More about Laminate Flooring

 Laminate flooring is a very popular choice throughout the home as replicates the look of real wood, while being a fraction of the cost.
 It is made up of a photographic applique layer which imitates solid wood.
 This is placed under a clear protective layer which allows durability.

 This wood effect laminate allows your floor to be more water resistant than solid wood, so you needn’t worry about the occasional spill.
 If the worst should happen and your flooring does undergo extensive damage, this quality laminate floor is affordable and easy to replace.
 It comes in a variety of shades too from light oak laminate flooring to darker tones.

 Where Should I Lay Laminate Flooring?